If you want to learn more about the blog; why I set it up

 The blog went live on 1 September 2011 and has continued to focus on these two key areas, with a side interest in payment by results.

-Over the past six years, the pace of change in both these sectors has accelerated, driven by some very different forces:
+Over the past seven years, the pace of change in both these sectors has accelerated, driven by some very different forces:

 - The ongoing reductions in public expenditure have drastically altered the way public (and private and voluntary) sector organisations deliver services — and has resulted in a prison service on the brink of collapse and an ongoing re-definition of the role of our police.